How to install computer memory (RAM)

-If you cannot locate the slots after looking at each of the above recommendations, we recommended you contact the computer manufacturer for additional help and information.
+If you cannot locate the slots after looking at each of the above recommendations, we recommend you contact the computer manufacturer for additional help and information.

-Once the slots have been located, the next step will be to install the computer memory.
+Once the slots are located, the next step is to install the computer memory.
 Today, most laptops follow the same memory installation.

-Because laptops are thin when compared to a desktop computer, the memory banks are horizontal with the laptop.
-The memory must be inserted at an angle, about a 75-degree angle and once in the slot press down on the memory to snap the memory into place.
+Because laptops are thin compared to a desktop computer, the memory banks are horizontal with the laptop.
+The memory must be inserted at an angle (approximately 75 degrees).
+Once it's in the slot, press down on the memory to snap it into place.
 The memory should also lay horizontally with the computer.

 30 and 72-pin SIMM memory modules must occupy a bank.
 Computers that use 72-pin SIMMs have two sockets as one bank.
 Therefore, two memory modules of equal value must be installed in pairs, unless instructed otherwise by the computer or motherboard manufacturer.

 The installation of most SIMM memory is the same.
-The memory must be entered at an angle, about a 75-degree angle and while still in the memory slot, moved to a vertical or 90-degree angle.
+The memory is placed into the slot at a 75-degree angle and while still in the memory slot, moved to a vertical (90-degree) angle.
 As the memory module is moved to a vertical position, it should snap into place.
 When installed, ensure that both sides of the memory module are snapped into place.
-If a memory module is not installed properly or not all the way in, this could cause damage or the computer.
+If a memory module is not installed properly, it could cause damage to the computer.

-It is recommended that the larger memory modules be installed in the lowest available banks.
-For example, if the computer has a pair of 4 MB memory modules and you are installing two 32 MB memory modules make sure the 32 MB memory modules are in bank 0 and 1 or 1 and 2.
+We recommend the larger memory modules be installed in the lowest available banks.
+For example, if the computer has two 4 MB memory modules and you're installing two 32 MB memory modules, place the 32 MB memory modules either in banks 0 and 1, or 1 and 2.

 Some computer manufacturers may require SIMM modules be installed in a certain order.
 So, if your new computer memory installation does not work, consider switching the location of the memory.